 Fast forward again to September of this year, back to Crested Butte.
 I wanted to test the theory myself.
 I still had a bad taste in my mouth from last year's race.
 I trained less for this particular race than I did last year, and I felt less confident.

 From mile one, I walked all of the steep uphills.
 My definition of steep loosened up as the race went on.
 I went from "power hiking" the hills to simply walking and enjoying the short break.
-I was behind last year's pace at the three-hour mark by a few minutes.
+I was behind last year's pace at the final aid station by a few minutes.
 On the final three-mile descent to the finish, I knew that walking those hills and saving some energy was paying off.
-I had run a smarter race and was able to cruise into the finish feeling so much better than last year.
+I was able to cruise into the finish feeling so much better than last year.
 It hurt, of course, but wasn't a repeat of the miserable experience.
 I finished a little over three minutes faster, all of which came from that final three miles when I had a bit more gas in the tank.

 Managing your strength over four hours of running is hard, it takes practice.
 I imagine the longer the race the more nuance and practice it requires.
 Walking is very energy efficient.
 Running uphill is not.
-I've learned that when I'm using a disproportionate amount of strength to ascend a hill, or overly spiking my heart rate just to gain a second or two, I'll pay that cost later on.
+I've learned to not use a disproportionate amount of strength to ascend a hill, or overly spike my heart rate just to gain a second or two.
+I'll pay that cost later on.
 I'm excited to have a new strategy to play with - when to walk, and how fast, and when run.